§ 154.32 DEFINITIONS.

 For the purposes of this subchapter, the following words, terms and phrases shall have the following meanings, unless the context clearly indicates otherwise.

-"BLIGHTED PREMISES."
-Any building or structure, or any parcel of land in which at least one of the following conditions exists:
+“BLIGHTED PREMISES.”
+Any building or structure, or any parcel of land, including housing and commercial real property, in which at least one of the following conditions exists:

-(1) It is determined by the Building Official, Director of Health or other official designated by the town that the building, structure or parcel of land is in a condition that poses a serious threat to the safety, health and general welfare of the community.
+(1) It is determined, by the Town Planner, Building Official.
+Director of Health, as defined, or such other official designated by the Mayor as an Enforcement Officer, that the building, structure or parcel of land is in a condition that poses a serious threat to the safety, health and general welfare of the community;

-(2) It is attracting illegal activity as documented by Police Department reports;
+(2) It is vacant and attracts illegal activity as documented by Police Department reports or vacant buildings or structures left unsecured or unguarded against unauthorized entry;

 (3) It is a fire hazard as determined by the Fire Marshal or documented by the Fire Department;

-(4) It is not being maintained as evidenced by the existence of one or more of the following conditions: missing or boarded windows or doors; collapsing or missing walls, roof or floor; seriously damaged or missing siding; fire damages; a structurally faulty foundation; physical hazards, rodent harborage and infestation, garbage, trash or abandoned motor vehicles situated on the premises (unless the premises is a junk yard legally licensed in the State of Connecticut); overgrown grass, brush, shrubs or weeds of at least one foot in length; or front yards allowed to deteriorate into unattended bare, dirt patches or containing litter, poison ivy, ragweed or other noxious plants;
+(4) It is not being maintained, as evidenced by the existence of one or more of the following conditions or such conditions as may be discovered in furtherance of the purposes of this section, as otherwise set forth in federal, state or local law: missing or boarded windows or doors; collapsing or missing walls, roof or floor; seriously damaged or missing siding; fire or water damage; a structurally-faulty foundation: physical hazards, rodent harborage or any pest infestation, garbage, trash or abandoned motor vehicles or boats situated on the premises (unless the premises is a junk yard legally licensed in the State of Connecticut); overgrown grass, brush, shrubs or weeds of at least one foot in length; or front yards allowed to deteriorate into unattended bare, dirt patches or containing litter, poison ivy, ragweed or other noxious plants, broken glass, crumbling stone or other condition reflective of deterioration or inadequate maintenance, a dumpster or other refuse container on a residential construction site unless a construction, improvement or other project is to commence or has been completed within one month;

 (5) It is a substantial factor causing serious depreciation of the property values in the neighborhood;

-(6) It is becoming dilapidated as documented by the Building Official, Director of Health or other official designated by the town.
+(7) Is or continues to be is a state of disrepair or is or is becoming dilapidated as documented by the Building Official, Director of Health or other Enforcement Officer, designated by the Mayor.

 “BUILDING OFFICIAL.”
 The building official as defined in Conn.
 Gen. Stat., § 29-250.